pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 - access token
 - access token expiration timestamp

-Depending on the Office 365 service to which you connect, the Office 365 CLI might persist some additional information.
-For example, when connecting to SharePoint Online tenant admin site using the `spo connect` command, the CLI will store the tenant ID.
+Depending on the Office 365 service to which you log in, the Office 365 CLI might persist some additional information.
+For example, when logging in to SharePoint Online tenant admin site using the `spo login` command, the CLI will store the tenant ID.
 If you were initially connected to the tenant admin site, but also performed operations on other site collections (like retrieving the list of apps installed in the specific site), the CLI will store access token for regular SharePoint sites as well.

 Where the connection information is persisted, depends on the operating system that you are using.